 - PAL_MODE_INPUT_ANALOG, which stands for input suitable for analog sampling;

-- PAL_MODE_OUTPUT_PUSHPULL, which stands for output with a push-pull network;
+- PAL_MODE_OUTPUT_PUSHPULL, which stands for the output with a push-pull network;

-- PAL_MODE_OUTPUT_OPENDRAIN, which for output with a open drain network;
+- PAL_MODE_OUTPUT_OPENDRAIN, which for the output with an open drain network;

-Of course these modes are generic and cannot map all the modes of a STM32 microcontroller.
-So there are some additional specific mode for STM32 which can be mixed to previous to obtain all needed modes.
+Of course, these modes are generic and cannot map all the modes of an STM32 microcontroller.
+So there is some additional specific mode for STM32 which can be mixed to previous to obtain all needed modes.

 For port speed: